 In 2003, James Cherkoff brought together his traditional marketing and online experience at Collaborate Marketing.
 Today, the consultancy helps companies in Europe, Asia and the US operate effectively in digital and networked media environments.

-James has designed and delivered more than two hundred and fifty Digital Strategy Sessions for brands, corporates and governmental bodies in Europe, Asia and the US.
+James has designed and delivered more than three hundred and fifty Digital Strategy Sessions for brands, corporates and governmental bodies in Europe, Asia and the US.

 James writes the blog Modern Marketing, a well-regarded strategic marketing blog that was selected by the British Library for its Web Archive and by The Guardian to be part of its Select Marketing Network.

 You can also hear him on BBC Radio 4 discussing the early days of blogging.

 James was named as a Thought-Leader in Research Magazine's '50 To Watch' and is a Course Director at the Chartered Institute of Marketing.

 He spent the first part of his career at global marketing consultancy Burson-Marsteller.
 There he managed programmes for Unilever, Philip Morris and Accenture, to which he was seconded as part of the European marketing team.

 In 1998, James joined the web design agency Bluewave, before founding and managing Pumpernickle, a consultancy focused on Internet Culture.
 The company's first assignment was a major strategic review on behalf of James Bond Enterprises Ltd, which went deep into the world of online community and how the web distorts traditional notions of IP.